HaikuTeam/animator/README.md

 **$ npm run mono:gitac --message="something"**

-Do a `git add && git commit` in all the packages.
+Do a `git add && git commit` in all packages.
 (Quietly fails for no changes.)

 **$ npm run mono:gitpush**

-Push all the packages to the origin repo.
+Push all  packages to the origin repo.
 (Quietly fails if nothing to push.)

 **$ npm run mono:gitpull**

-Pull from origin in all the packages.
+Pull from origin in all packages.

+**$ npm run mono:gitcoall**

+Run `git checkout -- .` in all packages.

 ## Notes / troubleshooting